Summarize, Outline, and Elaborate: Long-Text Generation via Hierarchical Supervision from Extractive Summaries

-For all models, we used use Adam \citep{kingma2014adam} with learning rate of 1e-4, $\beta_1$ = 0.9, $\beta_2$ = 0.999, rate warmup over the first 10,000 steps, and linear decay of the learning rate.
-We use a dropout rate of 0.1 on all layers (including the softmax layer).
+For all models, we use Adam \citep{kingma2014adam} with learning rate of 1e-4, $\beta_1$ = 0.9, $\beta_2$ = 0.999, rate warmup over the first 10,000 steps, and linear decay of the learning rate.
+We use a dropout rate of 0.1 on all layers.